Banzobotic/dymaxilang/readme.md

 ## Performance

-In a perfect world dymaxilang wouldn't have if statements, and instead all branching would be handled with dynamic dispatch as follows:
+In a perfect world, dymaxilang wouldn't have if statements, and instead, all branching would be handled with dynamic dispatch as follows:

 ```rust
 let fib = fn (n) {